microsoft/semantic-kernel/docs/decisions/0022-azuresdk-streaming-api-update.md

 ## Context and Problem Statement

 Azure Sdk changes their interface for streaming API in beta 9.
 This change is not backward compatible and requires changes in our code.
-The changes include making some of the streaming interaces simpler as it assumes the majority of the callers are not handling multiple choices for chat or text completion models.
+The changes include making some of the streaming interfaces simpler as it assumes the majority of the callers are not handling multiple choices for chat or text completion models.

 This also adds new models on how the changes will be passed down in stream of both chat and text completion.